top of page

 Sample Syllabi

-• Building a course around Plato.
-Jack Russell Weinstein (University of North Dakota) uses three different notions of dialogue in Plato (the literal conversations, Plato's dialgoue with other philosophers, and his dialogue with the students) as a framework for readings and papers in an intro course.
+• Jack Russell Weinstein's (University of North Dakota) syllabus uses three different notions of dialogue in Plato (the literal conversations, Plato's dialgoue with other philosophers, and his dialogue with the students) as a framework for readings and papers in an intro course.
 "Three Conversations: Teaching Plato in an Introduction to Philosophy Course."
 Teaching Philosophy.
 26.1 (2003): 3-20.

-• Syllabus with interesting blending of classical sources with contemporary continental and post-modern sources.
-John Carvalho, Villanova University
+• John Carvalho's, Villanova University syllabus offers an interesting blending of classical sources with contemporary continental and post-modern sources.

 Problem- or Project-Based Syllabi